sh1l0n/pyfloats/README.md

 ## PyFloat Lib

-Python Library for doings sums, subs, multiplications and divisions without losing precission.
-All operations are using strings for computing the result
+Python Library for doings sums, subs, multiplications and divisions without losing precission

 ## How to use